Ooggle/shellcoding-companion/README.md

   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+                        Output file for the shellcode. (default: None)

+  Output languages

-                        Output file for the shellcode. (default: None) -p, --python          Output python command to generate the shellcode from command line. (default: False)
+  -p2, --python2        Output python2 command to generate the shellcode from command line. (default: False) -p3, --python3        Output python3 command to generate the shellcode from command line. (default: False) -P, --perl            Output perl command to generate the shellcode from command line. (default: False)
 ```

 ## Contributing